dubbelosix/bonsol_test/README.md

+This repo is provided as an example.
+Feel free to fork, modify, or reuse it

 # Simple Bonsol Test program

 In order to demonstrate bonsol's benefit in compute compression, we're going to zk prove an iterated hashing function.